George W. Bush Talks Aliens And UFO Files With Jimmy Kimmel

 The George W. Bush segment was just the latest of Jimmy Kimmel’s attempts to corner a president with questions concerning the existence of top secret UFO files being kept under wraps in Washington.
 He has previously questioned both President Bill Clinton and President Barack Obama on the same subject.

-In March, 2015, Kimmel told President Obama that the bible would still be hot from his touch by the time he opened the files on Area 51 and UFOs.
+In March 2015, Kimmel told President Obama that the bible would still be hot from his touch by the time he opened the files on Area 51 and UFOs.
 President Obama turned the segment into a conspiracy theorist’s dream, joking, “That’s why you will not be president, ’cause that’s the first thing you would do as president.”
-He continued, laughing, “The aliens won’t let it happen.
+He continued, laughing,

+“The aliens won’t let it happen.
 You’ll reveal all their secrets.
 They exercise strict control over us.”

 Kimmel reminded the president that there would be intense scrutiny of his answers, including those who would analyze his facial expresses and responses, “… so, did you look?
 Did you see?
 Did you explore?”